Day 2: Pondering the Hail Mary and the Mystery of the Incarnation

 corners so that others may see them.
 Amen, I say to you, they have received

-their reward.Do not be like them.
+they will be heard because of their many words.*8Do not be like them.
 Your Father knows what you need

 before you ask him.